aframevr/aframe/docs/components/light.md

 ### Hemisphere

-Hemisphere lights can be thought of as an ambient light, but with two colors of light, one from above (`color`) and one from below (`groundColor`).
+Hemisphere lights are like an ambient light, but with two different colors, one from above (`color`) and one from below (`groundColor`).
 This can be useful for scenes with two distinct lighting colors (e.g., a grassy field under a gray sky).

 ```html
 <a-entity light="type: hemisphere; color: #33C; groundColor: #3C3; intensity: 2"></a-entity>